Conditional average treatment effect estimation with marginally constrained models: Offset models and marginally constrained models for CATE approximation under unobserved confounding

-In general this expression is non-zero, meaning that the ground truth solution $\beta_0^*$ is not a stationary point of the expected log-likelihood.
-This proves that the offset method does not recover the true baseline risk in the presence of confounding.
-In the case of no confounding when $\pi_{t_x0} = \pi_{t_x1}$ or $p(t_x|u=1) = p(t_x|u=0)$, the derivative is zero at $\beta_0^*$ meaning $\beta_0^*$ is a stationary point of the expected log-likelihood.
-The question is now how important this bias is and whether offset models can be used if the constant odds-ratio assumption is tenable, or if offset models should be avoided altogether.
-We study this later in with numerical experiments in Section \ref{sec:ex1exp}.
+In general this expression is non-zero, meaning that the ground truth solution $\beta_0$ is not a stationary point of the expected log-likelihood.
+Thereby the offset method is an inconsistent estimator for $\Pr(Y_0=1)$ in the presence of unobserved confounding.
+When either $q(T | U=1) = q(T | U=0)$ or $\Pr(Y_t=1|U=1) = \Pr(Y_t=1|U=0)$, the derivative is zero at $\beta_0$, meaning that $\beta_0$ is a stationary point of the expected log-likelihood.
+Either of these cases imply no unobserved confounding.